 Do your research

 - Not all carbon offsets are created equal.
-That’s why the David Suzuki Foundation and The Pembina Institute put together a guide for consumers, businesses, and organizations.
+The David Suzuki Foundation and The Pembina Institute put together a guide for consumers, businesses, and organizations.
 It shows you what an offset is, how they are assessed, how they are measured, and how they differ.

 Contact a carbon offsetter

-- The carbon offset guide mentioned above compares offset vendors in a table based on additionality, auditing, unique ownership, permanence, vendor transparency, and public education.
-Compare what offsets each vendor offers, and contact the one that works best for you.
+- Using something like the guide mentioned above, compare what offsets each vendor offers, and contact the one that works best for you.

-- Once the audit is complete, you will receive a certification number that is verified by a registry—the CSA Group registers companies that are carbon neutral.
+- Once the energy audit is complete, you will receive a certification number that is verified by a registry, like the CSA Group, which registers companies that are carbon neutral.

-- Now that you know what your emissions are, it’s time to offset!
+- Now that you know what your emissions are, it’s time to offset.
 To do this, you will need to choose a project.
-Fiix chose to go with the Dufferin Biodigestion Project where methane is captured and used for energy, but there are loads of different projects you can participate in.
+In the past, Fiix has chosen projects like the Dufferin Biodigestion Project where methane is captured and used for energy, but there are loads of different projects you can participate in.

-- The overarching goal here is reducing your carbon footprint as much as possible.
+- The overarching goal here is to reduce your carbon footprint as much as possible.
 Going carbon neutral is one tool in the toolbox, but make sure you educate employees on how to reduce emissions, on top of any carbon offsetting your business takes on.

-- Providing your employees with hard data on carbon emissions is a very tangible way to have them reduce their environmental impact at the office and, in turn, reduce the company’s footprint.
+- Providing your employees with hard data on carbon emissions is a very tangible way to have them reduce their environmental impact at the office and reduce the company’s footprint.

 - Tackling sustainability can feel like a huge undertaking.
-Show employees the composition of your footprint, what the company is doing about it, and how they can help.
+Show employees the composition of your footprint, what the company is doing about it, and how their cooperation makes an impact.
 Odds are, they will take these habits out of the office and make changes in their own homes.

 Conduct an annual audit

-- Carbon offsets aren’t a “set it and forget it” situation.
+- Carbon offsets aren’t a ‘set it and forget it’ situation.
 As your business (and your consumption) grows, your emissions change.
 That’s why an annual audit is essential for making sure carbon emissions are always neutral.
 In the next section, we’ll go over some ways to achieve this.